 Some people across California, including business owners and individuals alike, may have read our blog post at the beginning of the year in which we talked about pregnancy discrimination in the workplace.
-For those who did not read the post, we discussed what pregnancy discrimination is and touched on the fact that employers who fail to follow state and federal employment laws could find themselves facing litigation if they discriminate against a worker because of their pregnancy.
+We discussed what pregnancy discrimination is and touched on the fact that employers who fail to follow state and federal employment laws could find themselves facing litigation if they discriminate against a worker because of their pregnancy.

 Though some of our readers may be able to take what we talked about and use it to easily recognize behaviors that could lead to litigation, not all of our readers may be able to do this.
 That’s why in today’s post, we’d like to continue the conversation about pregnancy discrimination and highlight a few ways in which California employers could infringe on a worker’s rights.